 The Substitute Senate Bill No. 1288 introduces significant reforms to Connecticut's education system, particularly focusing on interdistrict magnet schools and special education services.
 Key provisions include the repeal of previous application processes for operating grants, establishing that applications must now be submitted annually to the Commissioner of Education.
-The bill also sets new enrollment standards for magnet schools, ensuring that grants are not awarded to those with excessive enrollment from a single district.
-Additionally, it clarifies that students in interdistrict magnet schools will be counted as residents of their home towns for equalization aid purposes.
-The legislation also modifies the responsibilities of sending and receiving districts regarding special education services, mandating collaboration and ensuring compliance with individualized education programs.
+The bill stipulates that grants will not be awarded to schools failing to meet enrollment standards or having a disproportionate number of students from a single district, while also ensuring that students in interdistrict magnet schools are counted as residents of their home towns for equalization aid purposes.
+Additionally, the bill modifies the responsibilities of sending and receiving districts regarding out-of-district students requiring special education services, mandating planning meetings and ensuring that students receive necessary services regardless of the district providing them.

 Statutes affected: Raised Bill: 10-264i, 10-145r, 10-145o, 10-74v, 10-76d, 10-5, 10-221a, 10-91j